Haiti’s future uncertain after brazen slaying of president - The Boston Globe

 “It’s a really explosive situation,” he said, adding that foreign intervention with a U.N.-type military presence is a possibility.
 “Whether Claude Joseph manages to stay in power is a huge question.
 It will be very difficult to do so if he doesn’t create a government of national unity.”

-Joseph told The Associated Press that he supports an international investigation into the assassination and believes elections scheduled for later this year should be held as he promised to work with Moïse’s allies and opponents alike.
+Joseph told the AP that he supports an international investigation into the assassination and believes elections scheduled for later this year should be held, as he promised to work with Moïse’s allies and opponents alike.

 “Everything is under control,” he said.